I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 You can dive 100m instead of 50m and the battery capacity is twice as big on the Suunto Ambit3 Peak than on the Suunto Ambit3 Sport model.
 I use Suunto Ambit3 also to track my route when I am adventuring with my packraft.
-I would not even consider to buy any sport watch which is not watertight.
+I would not even consider buying any sports watch which is not watertight.

-The strap for the Suunto Ambit3 Sport is water repellent and made from a silicone compound which feels more lighter and softer on your skin.
+The strap for the Suunto Ambit3 Sport is water repellent and made from a silicone compound that feels lighter and softer on your skin.

 The new movescount software is available to all Suunto watches.

 My favorite Suunto watch

 I use my Suunto Traverse (upgraded from the Suunto Ambit3 Sport) watch mainly for running (check [my profile] on Movescount) and hiking (e.g. in [Finland] or [Sweden]).
 When I had the Suunto Ambit3 Sport I realized that it does not feel that bulky as the Peak model.
 Moreover, pushing the buttons on the Suunto Ambit3 is much smoother than on the Ambit2.
 Also, the backlight of the Ambit models looks really cool and it really helps to read your data when jogging in the evening.
 There is also the Runner version which is called Ambit3 Run.
 It’s slightly lighter than the Ambit3 Sport, however, you will miss features related to swimming, multisport or biking.